rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 The Scientific Method
 ================================================================================

-This discusses the definition of the scientific method, its central role in founding a scientific epistemology, demarcating science from pseudoscience, and other *epistemological* topics concerning the methods and
+This outline discusses the definition of the scientific method, its central role in founding a scientific epistemology, demarcating science from pseudoscience, and other *epistemological* topics concerning the methods and